ephe-meral/hhmm/hhmm.md

 With the examples we were looking at, both the state space as well as the space of possible outputs was both discrete and finite.
 This means that we have a set number of states and observations arranged in our aforementioned network topology.

-I'm not sure if HHMMs would generalizable beyond that, but HMMs apparently are to a certain degree.
-One could, for example, assume a continuous state space (think: real numbers, e.g. as a vector to designate a state).
+I'm not sure if HHMMs would be generalizable beyond that, but HMMs apparently are to a certain degree.
+One could, for example, assume a continuous state space (think: real numbers, e.g. in a multidimensional vector to designate a state).

 This does not seem relevant for Kurzweils ideas on simulating parts of the brain though, so we'll not go into detail on that part.